“You shall love the Lord your God

 the Gospels of Weeks 3, 4 and 5.)

-Jesus challenges the people in his hometown of Nazareth to look at him in a new way - “No prophet is accepted in his own native place.”
+In the weekday readings, Jesus challenges the people in his hometown of Nazareth to look at him in a new way - “No prophet is accepted in his own native place.”
 In a fury, they drive him out of the temple.
 Peter asks Jesus the limits of forgiveness.
 Jesus says that we must forgive again and again.
 He tells the parable about the servant, who though forgiven himself, does not forgive his fellow servants.
 Jesus has come to fulfill the law and the words of the prophets, not abolish them.
 When someone claimed that Jesus must be using Satan's power to heal, Jesus responds “Every kingdom divided against itself will be laid waste and house will fall against house.”
 When asked to name the “greatest” commandment, Jesus names two, thus putting together the necessity of loving God with our entire being and loving our neighbor as our very selves.
 The week ends as Jesus tells a powerful story of the Pharisee and the tax collector praying in the temple.
 I tell you, the latter went home justified, not the former; for everyone who exalts himself will be humbled, and the one who humbles himself will be exalted.”

 For the Fourth Sunday of Lent we read the powerful story of the Prodigal Son from Luke's Gospel.
 The younger son, who asks for his inheritance and spends it all, returns and asks to be a servant at his father's house.
 Instead he is welcomed home with open arms by his father who was filled with compassion, ran to his son and forgave him.
 The older son is jealous and will not share in the happiness but the father says to “celebrate and rejoice, because your brother was dead and has come to life again; he was lost and has been found.”
 For Masses using Cycle A readings for the RCIA, John's Gospel will offer the story of the man born blind.